mgutz/logxi/README.md

 # logxi

-A [12 factor app](http://12factor.net/logs) logger built for performance and happy development.
+Log eleven is a [12 factor app](http://12factor.net/logs)-compliant logger built for performance and happy development.

 ### Installation